/

 Copy Link

-• Lonely work, hours vary: The survey probes the capacity of councillors and mayors, and asks how they spend their time.
-Unlike other orders of government, the job of municipal politician is still often treated as a part-time commitment, rather than a full-time profession.
-The result is that half of respondents are only part-time representatives, and, of those, most hold other jobs.
-Three-quarters of respondents have no staff support.
+Lonely work, hours vary: The survey probes the capacity of councillors and mayors, and asks how they spend their time.
+The one dimension that makes municipal politics distinct from other orders of government is that the job is still often treated as a part-time commitment, rather than a full-time profession.
+The result is that half of respondents (49%) are only part-time representatives, and, of those, most (77%) hold other jobs.
+Three-quarters (76%) of respondents have no staff support.